sybrew/the-seo-framework/readme.txt

 		* **Global:**
 			* TODO: none...
 		* **Post edit:**
-			* When using the Block Editor, setting changes are registered consistently again after saving the page.
+			* When using the Block Editor, after saving the page, setting changes are registered consistently again to the "Are you sure you wish to leave with unsaved changes?" notification handler.
 			* When you're editing the homepage via the post settings, the disabled "Remove the blogname?" option's tooltip now states it's handled elsewhere.
 		* **Settings page:**
 			* When pasting a webmaster code tag in the respective settings field, no change listener was invoked, and you didn't get an ays-message when navigating from the settings page.